DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 > 47 | D4 | 12 | 73 | A8 | 09 | F7 | **01**

-The last byte of C1 with the value of **2D** decrypted to a valid padding because the last byte of decrypted is **01**.
-According to the PKCS#7 standard this a valid padding so, we found the value we want!
+The last byte of C1 with the value of **2D** decrypted to a valid padding because the last byte of the decrypted value is **01**.
+According to the PKCS#7 standard this is a valid padding so, we found the value we want!

 > But how can we use this information to decrypt the C2 block?

 Now is the easy part.
-We know the C1 last bytes that outputs a valid padding **2D** and we know the plaintext output of it which is **01**.
+We know the C1 last byte that outputs a valid padding (**2D**) and we know the plaintext output of it which is **01**.
 Now we can infer the value of X, the output of D(E,C2).
-If you have noticed, we can do that because the X value XORed with C1 to output the plaintext.
+If you have noticed, we can do that because the X value XORed with C1 outputs the plaintext.
 At this point, you may know XOR is a commutative operation.

 If,